vmware-archive/vsphere-storage-for-docker/README.md

    * Photon/RedHat => Download RPM
    * Ubuntu => Download Deb.

-Please pick the latest release and use the same version of ESX and VM release.
+Pick the latest release and use the same version of ESX and VM release.

 ## Demos